Skip to content

 Available options:

 • WantAuthnRequestsSigned When true, the IdP requires all AuthnRequests to be signed.
-Defaults to false.
+Defaults to true.

 • DefaultClaimMappings Maps OIDC claim types to SAML attribute names.
-See below.
+See Default Claim Mappings below.

-• SupportedNameIdFormats Supported NameID formats for the IdP.
-Defaults to [ Email, Persistent, Transient, Unspecified ].
+• SupportedNameIdFormats Supported NameID formats advertised by the IdP.
+Defaults to [ EmailAddress, Unspecified ].

 • DefaultClockSkew Clock skew tolerance for validating SAML message timestamps.
 Defaults to 5 minutes.